The Horticultural Therapist – Board Certified (HT-BC)

 If the degree is not in a human science or plant science field, they must also complete:

-12 semester credits in required human science topics, and
+• 12 semester credits required in suggested human science topics

-12 semester credits in required plant science topics
+• 12 semester credits required in suggested plant science topics

-If the degree is in plant science, complete required 12 credits in human science
+• If the degree is in plant science, complete required 12 semester credits in suggested human science topics

-If the degree is in human science, complete required 12 credits in plant science
+• If the degree is in human science, complete required 12 semester credits in plant science topics

 Approved Fields